adeep/bitwarden_reddit/cannot_login.md

 # Bitwarden Client Problems

-If you have access via the web vault but cannot log in via your Bitwarden client, the question remains whether this is just on one device or widespread.
+If you can successfully log in via the web vault, but are having trouble via your Bitwarden client, start with the good news: your credential datastore is not lost!

+The question remains, however, whether your problem is with a single Bitwarden client, single host machine, or perhaps even a particular network.

 ⚠️ Have you made a [backup](#make-a-backup)?